iamliuzhiyu/I18NEditor/README.md

 Download jar file from the Releases Page.

-You can verify the sign with
+You can verify the sign with:
+'''
+jarsigner -verify I18NEditor_x.y.z_[RELEASE/SNAPSHORT]
+'''